CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 General/Bring Your Own IP upon Failover in AWS(BYOIP).md

 ![clc_aws_network](../../images/SH5.0/byoip/clc_aws_network.png)

 ### Site-to-site VPN
-On CenturyLink cloud there is only one subnet that contains the multi-tier application as well as the SafeHaven SRN.
+On Lumen cloud there is only one subnet that contains the multi-tier application as well as the SafeHaven SRN.
 There is a VPN between subnet 10.55.220.0/24 and subnet 172.30.1.0/24 on AWS.

 ![Upgrade](../../images/SH5.0/byoip/clc_vpn_config.png)